 In the Willoughby Ave / Carlton Ave neighborhood, 40.2% of people ride the train to work each day.
 This is a very high percentage compared to most places.
 In fact, NeighborhoodScout's analysis reveals that this is a higher level of train ridership than in 98.9% of the neighborhoods in America.

-Most American households own a car or other vehicle.
-Many own two cars or perhaps three.
-In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
-But NeighborhoodScout's analysis revealed that households in the Willoughby Ave / Carlton Ave neighborhood have a highly unusual car ownership.
+American households most often have a car, and regularly they have two or three.
+But households in the Willoughby Ave / Carlton Ave neighborhood buck this trend.
 41.6% of the households in this neighborhood don't own a car at all.
 This is more carless households than NeighborhoodScout found in 98.2% of U.S. neighborhoods.

 Did you know that the Willoughby Ave / Carlton Ave neighborhood has more Scottish and Iranian ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 10.6% of this neighborhood's residents have Scottish ancestry and 4.3% have Iranian ancestry.